-For the 2018-19 program year, the California City Management Foundation (CCMF) was pleased to award Alex Terrazas, David Wilson, and Jim Schultz with scholarships to the February 2019 Harvard Kennedy School’s “Leadership Decision Making: Optimizing Organizational Performance” program.
+For the 2018-19 program year, the California City Management Foundation (CCMF) was pleased to award Alex Terrazas, David Wilson, and Jim Schutz with scholarships to the February 2019 Harvard Kennedy School’s “Leadership Decision Making: Optimizing Organizational Performance” program.

 Alex Terrazas is the City Manager of Los Banos.
 He earned his Masters in Government from California State University, Sacramento, as well as his Bachelors of Arts in Government and Government Journalism.
 After beginning his career in government as a legislative intern under former Democratic Congressman Vic Fazio, Alex transitioned to working for the League of California Cities.
 He later worked as an analyst in the City of Mountain View and as Assistant Town Manager in the Town of Truckee.
 In July 2016, Alex began his tenure as the City Manager of Los Banos.